schcs/Moodle.jl/docs/src/index.md

 moodle_quiz_to_file( "Category A", [q1, q2], "questions.xml" )
 ```
 The first argument is the name of the category that will be used in the Moodle system.
 The last line creates the file `questions.xml` that can be imported from the Moodle system.

+Note that the question text for the first question is a `LaTeXString`; this type of string is supported throughout the package.